The following are questions frequently asked by our patients:

 What is Diabetic Neuropathy?

 Diabetic neuropathy is a serious complication of diabetes that causes damage to nerves in the legs and feet.
-It is most often caused by blood sure that is too high for a long period of time.
+It is most often caused by blood sugar that is too high for a long period of time.

-There are 4 types of diabetic neuropathy:
+There are four types of diabetic neuropathy:

 1. Diabetic Peripheral Neuropathy – The most common form of diabetic neuropathy that affects the feet and leg.